 To be in good academic standing in the Graduate School, a student must maintain a grade point average of at least 3.0 (on a 4.0 scale).
-Students are dismissed upon earning the third "C" through the life of any GPHI program.
+Students are dismissed upon earning the second "C" through the life of any HQS program.
 Any courses that are being transferred in (such as certificate courses) in which a "C" was earned count toward this rule.
 Students will be considered to be making satisfactory progress toward the certificate or degree if they follow the prescribed course sequence established by the Program.
-Students whose schedules vary from the sequence should discuss this variance with the Program Director.
+Students whose schedules vary from the sequence must discuss this variance with the Program Director.

-Students who are admitted on probation must demonstrate their ability to perform at the level required for graduation by establishing good academic standing at the end of the first semester.
-Students who do not accomplish this level of performance may be dismissed from the Program and the UAB Graduate School.
+Students who are admitted on probation must demonstrate their ability to perform at the level required for graduation by establishing good academic standing at the end of the first semester of fulltime academic coursework (i.e., at the completion of 8 credit hours).
+Students who do not accomplish this level of performance will be dismissed from the Program and the UAB Graduate School.

 A student who has been in good academic standing, but who at the end of any regular term fails to meet the criteria to continue in good academic standing (a 3.0 grade point average or better), will be placed on probation.
 Such a student must re-establish good academic standing within the next two regular terms of graduate study undertaken.
-Students who do not accomplish this level of performance may be dismissed from the Program and the UAB Graduate School.
+Students who do not accomplish this level of performance will be dismissed from the Program and the UAB Graduate School.

-A student who earns three grades of "C," or any grade of "F" on any course taken in pursuit of any GPHI degree may be dismissed from the Program.
+A student who earns two grades of "C," or any grade of "F" on any course taken in pursuit of any HQS degree will be dismissed from the Program.
 For students in dual degree programs or other collaborative programs, the programs are treated as one and the grades will apply across both programs.
-For example, if the student earns an "F" in a dual degree program, that could result in dismissal from the GPHI program in which the student is enrolled, even though the "F" was not earned in a course in the GPHI program.
-It is the Program Director's prerogative to decide if a student may enter his/her final project with a grade point average of less than 3.0 in academic coursework needed to complete the MSHI degree.
+For example, if the student earns and "F" in a dual degree program, that could result in dismissal from the HQS program in which the student is enrolled, even though the "F" was not earned in a course in the HQS program.
+It is the Program Director's prerogative to decide if a student may enter his/her final project with a grade point average of less than 3.0 in academic coursework needed to complete the MSHQS degree.
 A student receiving a grade of "I" in a course has until the end of the following semester to remove the deficiency or the grade is automatically changed to an "F." It is the student's responsibility to keep track of this timing and avoid this from happening.
 Once the "I" has rolled over to an "F," it will not be changed.